mjamin200/Deep-Learning/Assignment 2/README.md

 ### Forward Propagation Algorithm

-The [Implementation](/Implementation) directory also includes the implementation of the forward propagation algorithm based on the paper by Geoffrey Hinton.
+I implemented the forward propagation algorithm based on the paper by Geoffrey Hinton.
+The implementation was tested on the MNIST dataset, showcasing its effectiveness in both supervised and unsupervised learning scenarios.

 - **File Structure:**
-  - `forward_propagation_geoffrey_hinton.py`: Python script with the forward propagation algorithm.
   - `example_usage.ipynb`: Jupyter notebook demonstrating the usage of the forward propagation algorithm.

 ## Usage